tagspaces/documentation/docs/search.md

     showCaption
   />

-Once in _Global search_ mode, you will see an additional option called "Force re-indexing all locations."
+Once in _Global search_ mode, you will see an additional option called **Force re-indexing all locations**.
 Activating this checkbox will force TagSpaces to create a new index for each location before searching in it.
 This option delivers the most accurate search results but may take more time, especially when re-indexing remote locations or locations with many files.
+Incremental indexing still applies — only new or changed files are re-processed unless you also pass `--force`.

-All other search settings work the same as in single location searches.
-The [search result limit](#limiting-the-search-results) applies here; once the limit is reached, TagSpaces will stop the search and not continue searching the remaining locations.
+All other search settings work the same as in single-location searches.
+The [search result limit](#limit-the-search-results) applies here; once the limit is reached, TagSpaces will stop the search and not continue searching the remaining locations.

 :::info
-If you are in the context of a given [workspace](/workspaces), the global search will deliver only result from the location assigned to the current workspace.
+If you are in the context of a given [workspace](/workspaces), the global search will deliver only results from the locations assigned to the current workspace.
 :::

 ## Search history